Police race to find gunman responsible for killing UnitedHealthcare CEO. Here’s what we know

 Authorities have been searching the area but have not found the gunman’s bike or weapon.
 They have, however, found a phone and bottle of water that may have been dropped by the suspect when he fled through the alley.

-Video at a nearby Starbucks show the assailant buying a bottle of water and two energy bars roughly 30 minutes before the shooting, a senior police official said.
+Video at a nearby Starbucks shows the assailant buying a bottle of water and two energy bars roughly 30 minutes before the shooting, a senior police official said.

 The phone could yield fingerprints, DNA and –– if police technicians can unlock the phone –– other clues to the suspect’s identity, investigators said.
 Even if it is a “burner phone,” it might yield clues about communications and searches before the shooting.
 The water bottle may also have DNA evidence, according to investigators.